Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 4/5
+### Fake Clues: 5/5
-**Very Good - Exceeds expectations**
+**Excellent - Outstanding**

-Fake clues effectively misdirect to the wrong answer choices.
-Both clues clearly point away from 'sport', with one suggesting a type of food and the other a form of meditation, which could misleadingly point towards 'music' or other unrelated concepts.
+Fake clues are highly effective in misdirecting towards the wrong answer choices.
+Clue #1 suggests an activity that involves puzzle-solving, which is unrelated to sports and more aligned with 'game' or 'hobby'.
+Clue #2 talks about artistic expression, clearly pointing towards 'hobby' and away from 'sport'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices